Blog

 This leaves the question: where do you want to be when the trip is over?
 Hundreds of miles away or close enough to head back home?

 Now that the trip is complete, it’s time to really take a look at how much the carrier is bringing in, and how much was spent on the trip.
 With ever fluctuating fuel prices, it’s hard to nail down an exact cost for both intermodal and over-the-road hauls.
 What can be said is that rates for intermodal tend to be higher per mile since the overall mileage is less than over-the-road.
 An over-the-road driver may gross more pay per trip, but when expenses come into play (wear and tear of the truck, repairs, fuel) that gross revenue starts to shrink.
+When diesel prices start rising, intermodal becomes a better deal for the carrier since less fuel is being used during the load, and drayage rates will eventually rise in response to the high price per gallon.

 All in all: There are many intricacies in each form of trucking.
 The great thing is that when you’re an owner operator, you can try both!
 Whatever road you may take, we hope that this space has given you the information needed to keep running your business and running freight.